bevyengine/rfcs/rfcs/45-stageless.md

 Update systems are by far the simplest: they're simply powered by run criteria.
 `.in_state` is precisely equivalent to `run_if_resource_is`, except with an additional trait bound that the resource must implement `State`.

-On-enter and on-exit systems are stored in dedicated schedules, two per state, within the `App`.
+On-enter and on-exit systems are stored in dedicated schedules, two per state, within the `App's` `Schedules`.
 These schedules can be configured in all of the ordinary ways, but, as they live in different schedules, ordering cannot be defined relative to systems in the main schedule.

 Due to their disruptive and far-reaching effects, state transitions do not occur immediately.